 I adore Svend what a terrific character!
-Cool under pressure, a natural leader honourable and protectively.
+Cool under pressure, a natural leader is honourable and protectively.
 Plus he is as handsome as hell, I see him more like a renegade pirate than a military man, he is fabulous.
 He at first comes across as a very sullen and moody man and a very serious man for his age, but once you get to know his story you understand completely why he is how he is.

 Svend does have his suspicions about Aediva – or how he first knows her as Cille – once he meets both sisters, you can see the cogs turning in that intelligent brain of his, that something isn’t adding up.
-He knows there is something that she is keeping back and as he finds it difficult to trust woman in the first place, he is on high alert.
+He knows there is something that she is keeping back and as he finds it difficult to trust a woman in the first place, he is on high alert.
 On top of his suspicions, he is feeling things for this woman that he shouldn’t he can’t stand the thought of this beautiful, fiery woman being someone else’s wife.

-Aediva is a fighter, she said like an alley cat unsheathing her claws at every opportunity, honestly I think if she didn’t find Svend so attractive she would have skewered him with her broad sword.
-Like Svend, Aediva is having an internal war, on one hand she hates him with a vengeance for just being who he is, but she can’t get away from the fact that she is hugely attracted to the large blonde haired blue-eyed Knight.
+Media is a fighter, she said like an alley cat unsheathing her claws at every opportunity, honestly, I think if she didn’t find Svend so attractive she would have skewered him with her broad sword.
+Like Svend, Aediva is having an internal war, on one hand, she hates him with a vengeance for just being who he is, but she can’t get away from the fact that she is hugely attracted to the large blonde haired blue-eyed Knight.
 He is a mystery to her, he keeps saying he isn’t a Norman and he definitely doesn’t look like one, with all that white-blonde hair and icy blue eyes.
-He doesn’t act like how she has always thought Norman’s acted, he is kind and generous and so caring, with that and his rough charm he has got under her skin.
+He doesn’t act like how she has always thought Norman’s acted, he is kind and generous and so caring, with that and the rough charm he has got under her skin.

 Aediva too has a generous and kind personality, she cares deeply for those she loves not just her sister but her people and she constantly worries about Svend.
 She is so brave and hugely protective, she risks her very own life to save others and that is really commendable.

 I love the chemistry between our two leads, it just leaps out at you, even when they first meet and he has got a sword aimed at him by our hellcat, you just feel the sexual tension rippling off the page.
 You get a sense of intruding in on their private world, whether that be when they are bickering or when they are having a loving tender moment.
-Both with huge personalities, both very loyal, both fiery and stubborn and hugely protective.
+Both with huge personalities, both are very loyal, both fiery and stubborn and hugely protective.
 They are an absolute success as a couple.

-What does amaze me about “Married to her Enemy” is that it is Fletcher’s debut novel, to produce something of this quality on the first outing is astounding and it speaks volumes of this author’s talent.
-She has an extraordinary eye for the details, not just of the area and the time but the detail she puts into the simplest of scenes, such as a coy look between our leads, it’s clarity is amazing.
-I can honestly say that Jenni Fletcher is going to be huge success, in the Historical Romance world and she is going to be on the scene for a very long time.
+What does amaze me about “Married to her Enemy” is that it is Fletcher’s debut novel, to produce something of this quality on the first outing is astounding and it speaks volumes of this author’s talent?
+She has an extraordinary eye for the details, not just of the area and the time but the detail she puts into the simplest of scenes, such as a coy look between our leads, its clarity is amazing.
+I can honestly say that Jenni Fletcher is going to be a huge success, in the Historical Romance world and she is going to be on the scene for a very long time.

-A pure joy from page one!
+Pure joy from page one!

-This was a Complimentary copy via the author in exchange for an honest review.
+This was a complimentary copy via the author in exchange for an honest review.